Payroll Frequently Asked Questions (FAQs)

 Guidance on contacting HMRC can be found at the link below:

 Why does my maternity pay vary each month?

-This is based on statutory pay which is paid weekly; the number of weeks in each month fluctuates between 4 and 5, so your pay fluctuates correspondingly.
+Maternity pay is based on statutory pay which is paid weekly - as the number of weeks in each month fluctuates between 4 and 5, your pay fluctuates correspondingly.

 Why does my payslip show sick pay when I haven't been ill this month?

-This is due to late entry of a prior sickness absence by your line manager or departmental Sickness Absence Management System (SAMS) co-ordinator.
+This is due to the late entry of a prior sickness absence by your Line Manager or departmental Sickness Absence Management System (SAMS) coordinator.

-What will happen if I don't qualify for statutory payments for parental-related or sickness absence?
+What will happen if I don't qualify for statutory payments for parental or sickness absence?

 What is my occupational/statutory sickness entitlement (SSP) and what is calculated in the payment?